 Below is a picture of some of the original capacitors on one of the boards, after some cleaning had already been done.
 Note the presence of liquid, and that some traces have discolored sections.
 Note that even if a trace is discolored, it may still be fine, since it does take a fair while for a trace to dissolve all the way through.
 Nonetheless, once the original capacitors have been removed, the board should be cleaned thoroughly to remove any corrosive liquid remaining.
 I used cotton swabs soaked in isopropyl alcohol; today I would also follow this up with an Electrosolve wash.
 In some cases as well, liquid had formed a paste in between pins of some of the chips, which was carefully scraped out with an X-acto knife.

 Desoldering the original surface-mount electrolytics is relatively difficult, since most of the lead-length lies underneath the capacitor, unable to be touched with a soldering iron.
-I consider this a lousy package design that, like all surface-mount packages, was created for automated manufacturing, forsaking manual work and thus repairability.
-Nonetheless, I found that tinning the iron's tip with a blob and pressing this to the exposed area of a pad worked decently well, except on the most corroded pads.
+I consider this a terrible package design that, like most surface-mount packages, was created for the sake of automated manufacturing at the expense of human workability and thus repairability.
+At the time, I didn't know about a very useful trick, so I just used a fine-tipped iron, tinning the iron's tip with a blob and pressing this to the exposed area of a pad, which worked decently except on the most corroded pads.
 In my case, only one pad in total was lifted (after doing both motherboards), requiring a small jumper wire to make the connection.

 Various options exist as to the types of capacitors that are able to replace the surface-mount aluminum electrolytics originally used.
 While traditional electrolytic capacitors remain the cheapest, they are not recommended, since they have the shortest lifespan, and of course, since they can potentially leak all over again.
 Some recommend surface-mount tantalum capacitors, but these, like the electrolytics, have barely-protruding leads that are difficult to solder, and are polarized.